 The Bruges City Hall is also an impressive sight with its Gothic exterior and tall towers.
 And we can’t forget about the museums – from the Sint-Janshospitaal which is situated in an 11th-century hospital to the Frietmuseum which tells the story of the origin of the Belgian fry, and many others in between.

 Breakfast food connoisseurs are very familiar with the delicious Belgian waffles.
 They are light, fluffy, and can hold more syrup than the traditional American waffle.
 And for that exact reason, they are the preferred waffle among those of us who really love our syrup.

 But it’s still a waffle and it doesn’t differ that drastically from the classic American one.
 The batter is slightly different as Belgian waffles are traditionally yeast-based.
 They are also lighter and have deeper pockets, but that is attributed to the style of waffle irons that are prevalent in Belgium.

-Belgium is divided into two main territories – the French-speaking Wallonia in the south and the northern Dutch-speaking Flanders.
+Belgium is divided into two main territories – the French-speaking Wallonia in the south where Bastogne, the town famous for the WWII Battle of the Bulge, is located, and the northern Dutch-speaking Flanders.
 Brussels is pretty much in the center of the country, which is why the inhabitants are usually fluid in both French and Dutch.